Germany's oldest zoo turns 175 | The China Post

 After the stabilization of currency in 1924, the zoo experienced its golden age.
 The first baby monkey was even born there — unfortunately, the chimpanzee mother died shortly after giving birth.
 In 1928, a first baby elephant was born as well, and crowds flocked to the Berlin Zoo.
 That same year, the two-year-old gorilla Bobby arrived, and he proved to be so popular that his depiction would later become the logo of the zoo.

-Under the Nazis, the zoo directors, supervisory board and the workforce were at the service of the new rulers.
+Under the Nazis, zoo director Lutz Heck, supervisory board and the workforce were at the service of the new rulers.
 Jewish shareholders were expropriated, while top Nazi leader Hermann Göring was given young lions as pets.

 During World War II, the zoo was reduced to rubble and ashes.
 Only 91 of the 3,715 animals survived the war.